piepdx/pie-cookbook/drafts/working-draft-tactical.md

 You're welcome to choose whatever you want, but at this price point, we're ever hopeful that IKEA never discontinues the [Melltorp](http://www.ikea.com/us/en/catalog/products/S19011777/).

 Want a standing desk?
 Combine that kitchen table with a coffee table to make a fairly ergonomic standing desk for most folks.
 Melltorp plus [Lack](http://www.ikea.com/us/en/catalog/products/20011408/)?
 Congrats on creating a standing desk for less than $100 US.

+Long story short, take care of the basics.
+Like power.
+And internet.
+And desks and chairs.
+It's fine to put the onus of machines, monitors, phones, and the like on the founders.
+Don't make them hunt down things like power strips or extension cords.
+That's base infrastructure.
+That's your job.

 			60. Kitchen
 				61. Coffee